system-er/gdtinycc/README.md

 # todo in future:
-- if _draw is needed a GDTinyCC_2D will inherit from Node2D...
+- if _draw is needed a GDTinyCC_2D will inherit from Node2D
+  or a node2d is added for drawing at start